PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/progress.md

   - ✅ Created repository implementation
   - ✅ Built main UI components and screens
     - ✅ Implemented OnboardingHeader widget with "EIGA" branding
+      - ✅ Initially used Padding, then refactored to Container for better structure
+      - ✅ Added transparent color property for consistent styling
+      - ✅ Created and maintained comprehensive unit tests
+      - ✅ Added Widgetbook component for development and testing
     - ✅ Created OnboardingNextButton with gradient background
     - ✅ Implemented OnboardingDotIndicator with proper styling
     - ✅ Implemented OnboardingPageView with slide content and error handling